Alfredredbird/tookie-osint/README.md

 Alfred is successful at this task almost 90% of the time.
 Our tool was created by me and is available for your use.
 I do not take responsibility for any malicious actions and or responsibility caused by my tool. :( Please note that Alfred was created to help new programers or pentesters get into the world of OSINT.
 My end term goal is to make Alfred as perfect as I can and make it easy for new programmers to understand.
+Also take note that Alfred is optimised for python 10 so we are working on updating all of the modules to python 12
 If you want to contribute, make a fork and make a pull request to submit your changes. :D I am proud to anounce that Alfred has over 700 weekly downloads!

 ![Screen Shot 2023-08-25 at 9 37 36 PM](https://github.com/Alfredredbird/alfred/assets/105014217/136c266d-ba5f-478c-9bbf-ad4d0f5c5ad3)